axololly/chess/README.md

-# Chess Move Generator v1.2.1
+# Chess Move Generator v1.2.3

-Holy hell, it's been a while.
-It's been probably another month and I _still_ don't have documentation for everything.
-That's what procrastination does to you. :trollface:
+Documentation is slowly progressing.
+You can check it out [here](https://axololly.github.io/chess-documentation), and make sure to leave positive feedback. :heart:

 ## Statistics